petersaunders/MLforDA/LassoRegression/lassoRegression.md

 Having so many explanatory variables should be a good test of the lasso regression method and how effective it is at identifying which variables are important out of the many available.

+The data-set contains many missing values, which need to be accounted for when building the model.

 ## Analysis

-The data-set already contains a pre-defined `fold` variable which is set up
+The data-set already contains a pre-defined `fold` variable which is set up for *non-random* 10 fold cross-valdation.
+This variable is only intended to be used for debugging and I will not be using it for building my model.
+Instead I set up random 10 fold cross validation...

 ## Results